AlemMekru/Deep_Learning_Systems/README.md

 - **Suspicious**
 - **High Risk**

-For the first modeling phase, an initial binary setup (**Safe vs Risk**) may be used to improve stability while the labeled dataset continues to grow.
+Because the initial gold-standard dataset contains very few High Risk examples, the first modeling phase uses a binary setup:

+- **Safe**
+- **Risk**

 This work is designed as a Canadian housing-focused AI prototype that may later support a larger renter-first housing intelligence system.